circleci/circleci-docs/jekyll/_cci2/local-cli.md

 ## Installation
 {: #installation }

-There are multiple installation options for the CLI.
+There are multiple installation options for the CircleCI CLI.

 **Note**: If you have already installed the CLI prior to October 2018 you may need to do an extra one-time step to switch to the new CLI.
 See [upgrading instructions below](#updating-the-legacy-cli).